Police / Police complaints

 Recorded complaints are complaints that require the police to follow formal rules when they deal with it.

-The police don’t have to record all complaints, and often try to deal with complaints informally (like over the phone).
-However, you can always ask for your complaint to be recorded. including in your initial written complaint.
-This will mean the police force has to record it.
+The police don’t have to record all complaints.
+They often try to deal with complaints informally (like over the phone).
+However, you can always ask for your complaint to be recorded.
+You can ask for this in your initial written complaint.
+This will mean the police force must record it.

 The police must always handle recorded complaints in a reasonable and proportionate way.
-This means they should look carefully at all the facts about what you say happened in your particular case.
+This means they should look carefully at what you say happened in your case.

 Depending on how serious your complaint is, the police may deal with it in different ways.
 If they think they can sort out your complaint directly, they will contact you with their suggestions.